Takakiriy/typrm/README.md

     $ typrm s '#ref: ${books}/manual/red_book_2021.pdf'
     C:/Users/user1/Documents/books/manual/red_book_2021.pdf
+        0.Folder

     $ typrm s
     keyword: #ref: ${books}/manual/red_book_2021.pdf
     C:/Users/user1/Documents/books/manual/red_book_2021.pdf
+        0.Folder
+    keyword or number:

 The value of the environment variable is set when you start typrm.
 Note, you must add the prefix `TYPRM_` to the environment variable name when you set the define of the environment variable.
 The definition of the environment variable is usually written in the script file that starts typrm.

+`0.Folder` is a menu of functions for executing commands related to files (see below).

 Case of Windows PS1 script file:
 ${env:USERPROFILE}\AppData\Local\Microsoft\WindowsApps\typrm.ps1: